A urinary tract infection is an accumulation of unhealthy bacteria in the urinary system

 7. Monitor your temperature.
 A severe UTI can bring on a fever, which is usually a sign of a more serious infection.

-8. If you do suspect you have a UTI, please don’t have sex and risk passing on the bacteria, until you see a doctor.
+8. If you suspect you have a UTI, please don’t have sex and risk passing on the bacteria, until you see a doctor.

 10. Cranberry juice may help to manage some of the milder symptoms of a UTI until you can see a doctor.